 How to Iron WEAVELINE STABILISER onto the back of your fabric-

-1. Iron your FABRIC first so that it has no creases in it at all. ( The Embroidery Fabric gets ironed, NOT the stabiliser!!)
+1. Iron your FABRIC first so that it has no creases in it at all.
+(Note- The Embroidery Fabric gets ironed, NOT the stabiliser!!)

 2. Trace your chosen embroidery design onto the front of your embroidery fabric with your Pigma Pen (or Uni Pin) ...

-Then, once all of your embroidery design is traced onto the front of the fabric - ( iron it again if necessary to get any creases out from doing the tracing).
+Then, once all of your embroidery design is fully traced onto the front of the fabric - ... (iron it again IF NECESSARY to get any final creases out of it).

 3. Cut your weavelive so it is approx 1/2 " less than the measurements of your Embroidery fabric... so that when you "centre" the stabiliser behind it, you will have an approximate 1/4" clearance all the way around it (on the back of the fabric).